New Brunswick

 Activity Note

-Getting on/off a motorcoach; driving approximately 105 miles total, about 2.75 hours riding time.
+Getting on/off a motorcoach; driving about 105 miles total, under 3 hours total riding time.
 Walking up to 2 miles on boardwalks and sand, uneven terrain, slippery rocks.
-There are flights of stairs to reach ocean floor at Hopewell Rocks.
+There are flights of stairs to reach the ocean floor at Hopewell Rocks.
 Sturdy walking shoes are recommended (white footwear may stain).

 Breakfast: